 When you changed your default alias for a Hotmail or Outlook.com account via the web interface, you’ll need to remove the account in Outlook and then re-add it again with the new alias.

-When adding your account, choose to manually configure your account and select as the account type “Other”.
+When adding your account in Outlook 2003, 2007 or 2010, choose to manually configure your account and select as the account type “Other”.
 Here, select the Outlook Hotmail Connector.
 If you do not have it installed yet, you can download it here.

 When you use Outlook 2013, you must select the EAS account type and use